NwCoder21/Linux-Sandbox/Compression/Compression.md

 # Archiving Files

-Archiving files allows to combibe mutiple files or directories into a single archived file.
+Archiving files allows to combine multiple files or directories into a single archived file.

 In linux, there are two main archive commands which have the ability to compress and archive files.
 They are:

 * `zip`
 * `tar`

-The advantage of using of of the two above archive commands is that, in one command the file/s size will be reduced and packaged into a single archive file.
+The advantage of using of the two above archive commands is that, in one command the file/s size will be reduced and packaged into a single archive file.

 ---
 # `zip`